 Don’t give your candidates a code challenge that you take home somewhere from the internet.
-Give them a problem that you’re facing or have encountered to find out if they are a good fit for the type of projects you’re carrying out.
+Give them a problem you’re facing or have encountered to find out if they are a good fit for the projects you’re carrying out.

 3. Be Flexible With Coding Languages and Tools

 Programming languages can get stale faster than fashion in Paris in this fast-paced world, so if you’re still interviewing with questions like, “How would you merge two arrays in Java?” you’d better upgrade your approach.
 Focus on software algorithms and how the candidate approaches a problem instead.
 It can be easier for a great problem solver to pick up a new language than for a master of various languages to learn problem-solving.

 4. Have More Than one Person Interview the Candidate

 Let’s be real, we all have biases to some extent, so it’s critical to get a second opinion from someone else with competence before you make the final decision to hire someone.

 5. Don’t Underestimate Communication Skills

 Some say that communication skills don’t matter when looking for a developer.
 Well, developers also need to be able to express themselves about problems they face or opinions they disagree with to help steer the project in the right direction.
 Developers don’t have to be public-speaker good at communication, but at least they need to be able to give clear utterances to their opinions.

 Hires that end up with a messy breakup happen when the employer and the candidate are not on the same page regarding expectations of each other.
 Make these clear right off the bat before both parties pair up.
 For instance, is there the flexibility to work from home, or how often is it allowed?
 Or If you need the hire to be available at some odd hours, this must be established and agreed upon before the contract is signed.